BullDogPatch/week8-assignment/considerations.md

 - Allow users to comment on individual posts in their dynamic routes.
 Comments should be associated with posts, and have a dynamic route (e.g. `/posts/:postid`). ✅
 - Add a redirect when a user creates a post to redirect them to the posts page. ✅
 - Have an option to sort them in ascending or descending order. (only basic asc to desc, like the one in the demo.
 Hope that is good enough) ✅
+- MAKE SURE BACK BUTTONS ARE IMPLEMENTED(links) WHERE NEEDED, STYLE INPUTS SO USER CAN SEE COLOR OF TEXT.
   Stretch Goals

 - Create an edit functionality accessible via `/posts/:id/edit`, which pre-fills a form for post data.
 Create a working PUT route to update the post in the database. ✅
 - Develop an edit comment feature accessible via `/posts/:id/comments/:id/edit`, which pre-fills a form for comment data.
-Create a working PUT route to update the comment in the database.
+Create a working PUT route to update the comment in the database. ✅ (chatGPT had to help me with 2 or 3 lines)
 - Style to a half decent standard.

 Extra